Menopause After Bladder Cancer Surgery: The Joys of Being a Woman

 My body had been through so much

-I was eventually diagnosed with Raynaud's (my feet had gone purple and cold, and my fingers had gone pure white), Erythromelalgia (a rare disorder which makes my skin burn and my body hurt), pancreatic insufficiency (my pancreas was making zero enzymes, so I wasn't digesting my food), and finally, moderate heart failure.
+I was eventually diagnosed with Raynaud's - my feet had gone purple and cold, and my fingers had gone pure white.
+Erythromelalgia - a rare disorder that makes my skin burn and my body hurt.
+Pancreatic insufficiency - my pancreas was making zero enzymes, so I wasn't digesting my food.
+And finally, moderate heart failure.

-The surgeons had left my ovaries in, hoping that by leaving them in my body, it would delay the menopause.
-They say that after a surgical menopause when they leave the ovaries in, you will go through the menopause within 5 years of having your hysterectomy.
+The surgeons had left my ovaries in, hoping that leaving them in my body would delay the menopause.
+They say that after surgical menopause when they leave the ovaries in, you will go through menopause within 5 years of having your hysterectomy.

 Menopause has so many symptoms, and everyone experiences it differently.
 However, some of the main symptoms will be the same due to the lack of estrogen.

 I didn't feel like me

 Now, this shocked me as I don't like any type of confrontation at all, but here I was yelling like a fishwife at the gardeners for taking up two parking spaces!

 It affected my marriage

 I had begun to doubt that my marriage was working.
 I was finding faults in everything and everyone.
 Every night I would go to bed and hope that tomorrow would be a better day.
 Each morning, I woke with a deep rage inside me.
 I went from zero to DEFCON 1 in a matter of seconds.

 Anything and everything set me off

-I hated being this "me".
-Constantly picking faults, nagging and feeling terrible inside, but it was like my mouth had no filter and it just said what it wanted to say.
-I knew I had to do something, or my marriage would not continue, and we were both be seriously unhappy.
+I hated being this person.
+Constantly picking faults, nagging, and feeling terrible inside.
+It was like my mouth had no filter and it just said what it wanted to say.
+I knew I had to do something, or my marriage would not continue.

 I told my doctor everything

 The doctor was lovely, and we spoke about all of my diagnoses and what has been happening over the past few years.
 I explained my fear that my "confronting people" would get me into more trouble, and I didn't want that.

 She went off and spoke to another doctor, due to my medical history being so complicated.
-She returned and suggested we go with an HRT (hormone replacement treatment), an estrogen patch at first, as my body had long stopped producing estrogen.
+She returned and suggested we go with an HRT (hormone replacement therapy), an estrogen patch at first, as my body had long stopped producing estrogen.
 She put me on the lowest dose, and we would see how I responded.